Two New Combinations Of Drugs For Treating Acne

 Users of Ziana and Bianca who have severe acne are more likely to report that the product smells bad.
 That may be another reason to be sure to use it at night rather than during the day.

 The makers of Epiduo found that 98% of acne patients who used the combination of low doses of both drugs were able to continue to use the drug for at least three months.
 That is not to say there were no problems at all.
 About 17% of Epiduo users complained of dry skin.
-But unlike tretinoin, adapalene does not cause sensitivity to sunlight, and none of the users of Epiduo complained of increased susceptibility to sunburn.
+But unlike tretinoin, adapalene does not cause sensitivity to sunlight5, allowing for its daytime use, and none of the users of Epiduo complained of increased susceptibility to sunburn.

 Some users report immediate and “massive” positive results from using Epiduo.
 It sometimes even helps erase acne scars.
 If you have been using antibiotics, however, you may be at risk for a massive breakout when you start using this drug.